 \subsection{Random feature model}

-Even for two-layer neural networks~\cref{eq:nn}, the loss function associated with complex nonlinear PDEs can be quite intricate.
-As a first step, we can only consider the random feature model~\cite{chen2023random}.
-In this approach, the neural network remains as defined in \cref{eq:nn}, but the inner-layer parameters \( w_k=(w_{k,1},\cdots,w_{k,d})^\T \in \mathbb{R}^d \) and \( b_k \in \mathbb{R} \) are randomly initialized and fixed throughout training.
-The coefficients \( a_k \) are the only trainable outer-layer coefficients.
+Even for two-layer neural networks~\cref{eq:nn}, the loss function for complex nonlinear PDEs can be highly intricate.
+As a first step, we focus on the random feature model~\citep{chen2023random}.
+In this setting, the network structure remains as in \cref{eq:nn}, but the inner-layer parameters \( w_k = (w_{k,1}, \ldots, w_{k,d})^\T \in \mathbb{R}^d \) and \( b_k \in \mathbb{R} \) are randomly initialized and kept fixed during training; only the outer-layer coefficients \( a=(a_1,\cdots, a_m)^\T \) are trainable.